 When we woke up the morning after our day at the beach in Xpu-Ha, we were unsure about attempting another full day outing to see Tulum in the hot sun.
 We decided we’d just do a quick trip there and back, skipping the beach due to our sunburns.
 So, we once again hopped on a colectivo, which dropped us off at the side of the highway, across from the entrance to Tulum.

 But, after hearing about a great combo ticket that included admission to the ruins and a covered boat ride (snorkeling optional), we couldn’t resist.
 Even just taking the boat to see Tulum from the water seemed worth the cost.

-The sun was already hot by late morning, so we loaded up on water, and my husband bargained to get us 2 umbrellas, which would help protect us from the sun.
-It was a little walk to the entrance, or we could have taken a train (pulled by a tractor), but the kids were content to walk.
+The sun was already hot by late morning, so we loaded up on water.
+My husband bargained to get us 2 umbrellas, which would help protect us from the sun.
+It was a little walk to the entrance.
+We could have taken a train (pulled by a tractor), but the kids were content to walk.

-We entered Tulum through one of 4 long doorways along the city’s walls.
+We entered Tulum through one of four long doorways along the city’s walls.
 When we got to the other side, we couldn’t help but to feel slightly in awe by the sight.

-Tulum is known for being one of the best preserved Coastal sites of the Mayans, a great walled city protected on one side by tall bluffs against the Caribbean Sea, and served as a major port.
+Tulum is known for being one of the best preserved Coastal sites of the Mayans.
+The great walled city is protected on one side by tall bluffs against the Caribbean Sea, and served as a major port.
 There were still a few intact structures, and the outlined remains of others.

 The kids enjoyed finding the iguanas, camaflouge against the rocks.
 We even saw some sitting on the ledges of the windows, probably one of the few spots of shade they could find.
 I do not blame them!